OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/virtual-network/virtual-network-multiple-ip-addresses-cli.md

 --private-ip-address 10.0.0.6 \
 --name IPConfig-3

-# Note: Though this article assigns all IP configurations tooa single NIC, you can also assign multiple IP configurations
+# Note: Though this article assigns all IP configurations to a single NIC, you can also assign multiple IP configurations
-# tooany NIC in a VM. toolearn how toocreate a VM with multiple NICs, read hello Create a VM with multiple NICs
+# to any NIC in a VM.
+To learn how to create a VM with multiple NICs, read the Create a VM with multiple NICs
 # article: https://docs.microsoft.com/azure/virtual-network/virtual-network-deploy-multinic-arm-cli.

-# Create a VM and attach hello NIC.
+# Create a VM and attach the NIC.

 VmName="myVm"

-# Replace hello value for hello following **VmSize** variable with a value from the
+# Replace the value for the following **VmSize** variable with a value from the
-# https://docs.microsoft.com/azure/virtual-machines/virtual-machines-linux-sizes rticle. hello script fails if hello VM size
+# https://docs.microsoft.com/azure/virtual-machines/virtual-machines-linux-sizes rticle.
+The script fails if the VM size
-# is not supported in hello location you select.
-Run hello `azure vm sizes --location estcentralus` command tooget a full list
+# is not supported in the location you select.
+Run the `azure vm sizes --location estcentralus` command to get a full list
 # of VMs in US West Central, for example.

 VmSize="Standard_DS1"

-# Replace hello value for hello OsImage variable value with a value for *urn* from hello utput returned by entering the
+# Replace the value for the OsImage variable value with a value for *urn* from the utput returned by entering the
 # `az vm image list` command.

 OsImage="credativ:Debian:8:latest"

 Username="adminuser"

-# Replace hello following value with hello path tooyour public key file.
-If you're creating a Windows VM, remove hello following
+# Replace the following value with the path to your public key file.
+If you're creating a Windows VM, remove the following
-# line and you'll be prompted for hello password you want tooconfigure for hello VM.
+# line and you'll be prompted for the password you want to configure for the VM.

 SshKeyValue="~/.ssh/id_rsa.pub"